If I am monetarily eligible (I have the required wages in my base period), will I receive benefits?

 You must look for full-time work each week.

 Follow the work-seeking instructions you get when you apply for unemployment insurance (UI) benefits.
-If you have a Work Seeking status, you must contact 2 employers each week.
+If you have a Work Seeking status, you must complete five (5) work search actions each week.

-Keep a personal record of your job contacts.
+Keep a personal record of your job actions.
 This must include:

 Keep looking for work as long as you are unemployed.
 If you can’t find your normal kind of work, look for any other kind of work you can do.
 Expand your work search and don’t contact the same employer every week.
 You may have to accept lower pay or search in other locations for a job.